loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 Before investing time to fix those mocks, we first disabled all those tests to validate whether it was a valid investment of our time.
 External API and ElasticSearch calls proved to be worth the investment.
 For Redis calls, the impact in the codebase could be huge and the reduction in time we would get wouldn't be significant.

-After mocking properly them, we could have an improvement of 35% by mocking 1,84% tests properly.
+After properly mocking them, we could see an improvement of 35% in time by mocking 1.84% of the tests.

 In order to prevent it to happen again, we left [pytest-socket](https://github.com/miketheman/pytest-socket) properly configured in our codebase.